zynthian/zynthian-web2/pages/03.engines/03._engine-list/01.engine-zynaddsubfx/splash-engine.md

 ZynAddSubFX is an advanced Virtual Analog Synthesizer capable of modelling the most amazing sounds you can conceive.
 Its warm and analogue-like sound will please the most exigent ears.

 It's a quite complex and very powerful tool that will satisfy the most experienced users.
-It also includes a  collection of more than 1000 presets organized in banks, so basic users will enjoy from the first moment and advanced users have an excellent base for creating new presets.
+It also includes a  collection of more than 1000 presets organized in banks, so basic users will enjoy it from the first moment and advanced users have an excellent base for creating new presets.
 <br>
 <br>